-Below, our California personal injury lawyers discuss the following frequently asked questions about rear-end collisions in California:
+Below, our California personal injury lawyers discuss the following frequently asked questions about rear-end collisions:

 - 1. Who is at fault in a rear-end collision in California?